amjennings2026/compiler_runtime_assembly/README.md

 Hello!

-A project demonstrating how a compiler interacts with a runtime environment using assembly language.
+This is a project demonstrating how a compiler interacts with a runtime environment using assembly language.
 This repository explores how compiled programs execute at the machine level and how runtime components support program execution.

 Project Goals: